 Risk factors are reviewed on a regular basis and either incorporated directly in the VaR models, where possible, or quantified through the VaR-based RNIV approach or a stress test approach within the RNIV framework.
-The outcome of the VaRbased RNIV is included in the VaR calculation; a stressed VaR RNIV is also computed for the risk factors considered in the VaRbased RNIV approach.

 Stressed VaR

 HSBC Continental Europe calculates a Stressed VaR.
 Like VaR, it is calculated using historical simulations and a 99 per cent confidence level.
 However, unlike VaR, Stressed VaR is based on a 10 day period and a stressed period historical dataset.
 Stressed VaR can be rescaled to a one-day equivalent holding period by dividing it by the square root of 10.